 Evolution Hydrogen Peterhead (EHP) was established to build, own, and operate hydrogen production projects, facilitating the transition to a greener future by combining technical expertise with innovative technology and engineering capabilities.

-Our mission at Evolution Hydrogen Peterhead (EHP) is to create a sustainable future for generations to come, reduce greenhouse gas emissions, create high-paying jobs, contribute to a circular economy, and build a greener, smarter world.
+Our mission at Evolution Hydrogen Group (EHG) is to create a sustainable future for generations to come, reduce greenhouse gas emissions, create high-paying jobs, contribute to a circular economy, and build a greener, smarter world.

-EHP was established to facilitate the transition to a greener future by combining technical knowledge with innovative technology and engineering capabilities.
+EHG was established to facilitate the transition to a greener future by combining technical knowledge with innovative technology and engineering capabilities.
+We will be energy independent of the grid.

 We are accelerating the transition to clean energy, supporting global sustainability goals, and helping to achieve the Scottish and UK Net Zero emissions targets through our hydrogen production facilities, which have virtually zero waste and carbon emissions.
 We utilize deep-well aquifer water unsuitable for general consumption, and are developing the ability to use seawater with zero brine emissions.
 Additionally, our projects contribute to the Scottish Hydrogen Action Plan.